benasterisk/StemTube/docs/archive/MOBILE_TIMELINE_FEATURE.md

 **Date:** November 2025
 **Status:** ✅ Implemented
-**Style:** Modern, épuré, style SoundCloud/YouTube
+**Style:** Modern, clean, SoundCloud/YouTube style

 ---

 ## 🎯 What Was Added

-Une **timeline graduée** au-dessus de la waveform avec marqueurs de temps automatiques et design professionnel.
+A **graduated timeline** above the waveform with automatic time markers and a professional design.

 ### Visual Result